mehrnaz-m/mehrnaz-m/README.md

 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/mehrnaz-miri-59a879208/)!

 </br>
-❇️ Fun fact: I'm a huge videogame fan.
-My favorite game is God of War 2018, with Genshin Impact being a close second.
+❇️ Fun fact: I'm a huge videogame fan and my favorite game is God of War 2018!

 <!---